Izidorf/mlquant/linear_regression.md

 **When are the two regression lines the same?**

-The rest of the answer coming soon
+Can you answer the rest of the question before the rest of the solution is provided?